 Amendment 85 to the FMP for the Groundfish of the Bering Sea and Aleutian Islands Management Area

-NOAA Fisheries issues a final rule to implement Amendment 85 to the Fishery Management Plan for Groundfish of the Bering Sea and Aleutian Islands Management Area as partially approved by NMFS, and to implement recent changes to the Magnuson-Stevens Fishery Conservation and Management Act.
+NOAA Fisheries issues a final rule to implement Amendment 85 to the Fishery Management Plan for Groundfish of the Bering Sea and Aleutian Islands Management Area as partially approved by NOAA Fisheries, and to implement recent changes to the Magnuson-Stevens Fishery Conservation and Management Act.
 This final rule:

 - modifies the current allocations of Bering Sea and Aleutian Islands management area (BSAI) Pacific cod total allowable catch (TAC) among various harvest sectors and seasonal apportionments thereof